Skip to main content

 Angus Howie is a doctoral researcher in the department of Music.
 His research focusses on the Austro-German Symphony in the nineteenth and twentieth centuries with a particular interest in the symphonies of Brahms, Bruckner, and Mahler.

-Angus is a member of the Advisory Board for the Institute of Austrian and German Music Research (IAGMR) at the University of Surrey and is co-organiser of their newly-created Zoombar series.
-He is also a postgraduate representative of the Centre for Nineteenth-Century Studies (CNCS) and co-organiser of the Postgraduate Seminar Series in the Department of Music at Durham.
-He has written programme notes on Mahler’s Eighth Symphony for the Cheltenham Music Festival and enjoys engaging with concert culture in this way as well as through attending concerts at Sage Gateshead.
+Angus is a member of the Advisory Board for the Institute of Austrian and German Music Research (IAGMR) at the University of Surrey and is co-organiser of their Zoombar series.
+He has previously been a postgraduate representative of the Centre for Nineteenth-Century Studies (CNCS) and co-organiser of the Postgraduate Seminar Series in the Department of Music at Durham.
+He has written programme notes on Mahler’s Eighth Symphony for the Cheltenham Music Festival.

 He is the recipient of a Small Research Grant from the Royal Musical Association.